 The cold formed steel industry is evolving, and the design community must evolve with it.
 CFS software provides the engineer with a solid and reputable tool to swiftly and efficiently design and specify cold formed steel.
 Despite a project’s requirements which can lead to a number of design limitations, it’s important to understand that countless opportunities and possibilities also exist on each project.
 CFS software can effortlessly expose design possibilities through value engineering options, a massive database library filled with products and building codes, 3-D modeling capability, and precise structural detailing.

 Cold formed steel software is the now – and the future – for building design and analysis.
 If you haven’t already boarded the cold formed steel software train, it’s time.

 Authored by: Kristy Andrews

-Kristy is an ECU Communications Major & Technical Advisor working within the Marketing Department of The Steel Network.
-Kristy has been employed with TSN for over 18 years, and has supported SteelSmart® System during much of her time with the company.
+Kristy is an ECU Communications Major & a Technical Marketing Coordinator at The Steel Network.
+Kristy has been employed with TSN for almost 19 years, and has supported SteelSmart® System during much of her time with the company.